Contact us

 We have taken all appropriate technical, physical and organisational security measures to ensure that your data is protected against unauthorised access, use and disclosure, including encryption of special category data at rest.
 Unfortunately, the exchange of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our sites; any transmission is at your own risk.

-Where you are invited to choose a password (for example if you are an individual setting up a Commonplace or surveyor) which enables you to access certain parts of a Commonplace, you are advised to choose a non-guessable password and follow the tips we provide at that point.
+Where you are invited to choose a password (for example if you are an individual setting up a Commonplace or surveyor) which enables you to access certain parts of a Commonplace, you are advised to choose a non-guessable password and you will need to follow the password rules which are outlined when you create your account or change your password.

 You should look at the privacy policy of, or contact, the Initiator of a Commonplace to find out what security they apply to your data as they are the controller of that data.